byrongibson/sbt-build-script/README.md

 ###Setup

-This script works a little differently from the [parent Ant build script][1].
-Instead of copying/cloning the build script into the H5BP root directory, you will first clone this build script, then copy or clone H5BP into this build script's source directory, more specifically into ./src/main/web/h5bp/src.
+This script works a little differently than the [parent Ant build script][1].
+Instead of copying/cloning the build script into the H5BP root directory, you will first clone this SBT project, then copy or clone H5BP into this build script's source directory, more specifically into ./src/main/web/h5bp/src.

 Running the build script will then copy the compiled/minified H5BP from ./src/main/web/h5bp/src into ./src/main/web/h5bp/publish (or wherever you specify for the publish directory in the SBT settings file ./project/build.properties).